Pronouns: she/her

 I am an Assistant Professor at Boston University.
 I am interested in algebraic geometry and number theory.
 My research is supported by NSF DMS 2401547.

 I help organize the BU Arithmetic Geometry seminar, and the BU Number Theory learning seminar.
-The topic of the learning seminar in Fall 2024 is Chromatic homotopy theory and p-adic geometry.
+The topic of the learning seminar in Spring 2026 is the Categorical Langlands Conjecture.

 I help organize the PAWS: Preliminary Arizona Winter School.
-The topics for Fall 2024 are Local Fields and Symmetries of root systems.
-The topic of the AWS: Arizona Winter school in Spring 2025 is Representation theory of p-adic groups.
+The topics for Fall 2025 are Mathematical cryptography and algorithms in number theory.
+The topic of the AWS: Arizona Winter school in Spring 2026 is Computational Aspects of Arithmetic Geometry and Cryptography.

 Preliminary Arizona Winter School 2022